 - practiced these techniques within a safe environment, before trying them with your child

-- learnt what to do if a relapse occurs
+- learn what to do if a relapse occurs

 - Have taken the first steps in supporting your child to speak up and overcome their silence